TheAngryDarling/dswift-docker/README.md

 ```
 {
-    // The default swift path to use unless specified in the command line
+    // (Optional, If not set /usr/bin/swift is used) The default swift path to use unless specificed in the command line
+    // Note: Note supported in theangrydarling/dswift.
+But you may link your physical copy of the config to the docker path to import all other settings
-    "swiftPath": "/usr/bin/swift",
+    // "swiftPath": "/usr/bin/swift",

     // Sort files and folders within the project
     // "none":  No sorting